PierreBosch/todo-list-test/README.md

 In the docs, you can see the [Installation](./docs/Installation.md) session to get started this project in your local machine, and also see the endpoints in [Rest API](./docs/RestAPI.md) session.

-## Technologies
+## Access API Repository

-To develop this application, a monorepo was created with [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to manage the Server and Client sides.
+The access link to the [API Project](https://github.com/PierreBosch/todo-vialaser-api)

 ### Core